 The legislative committee audio tapes begin in 1957 and consist of reel-to-reel tapes, dictation tapes (1967-69), and cassette tapes (1981-2009).
 Audio tapes are sometimes indexed in minutes or tape logs.

 Some committee hearings are video taped in 1991 (See Records Inventory).

 1926-2014 (Committee minutes and exhibits are not fully represented until 1961)

 Arrangement: house, senate or joint committee, thereunder by bill number, date, letter, or subject

 This series includes written testimonies, proposed amendments, letters regarding bills, reports, measure analysis, and publications.
 Exhibits are submitted by legislators, committee staff, and witnesses.

-Since 1987 some exhibits have been submitted on video tape.
+Beginning in 1987 some exhibits were submitted on video tape.